practicalli/clojure/docs/alternative-tools/data-inspector/reveal.md

     === "Practicalli Clojure CLI Config"

-        `:inspect/reveal-nrepl` alias provided by [Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config.md) runs a Reveal repl with data browser and nrepl server, allowing connections from [Clojure aware editors](/clojure/clojure-editors/) such as Emacs CIDER and VSCode Calva.
+        `:inspect/reveal-nrepl` alias provided by [:fontawesome-solid-book-open: Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/) runs a Reveal repl with data browser and nrepl server, allowing connections from [Clojure aware editors](/clojure/clojure-editors/) such as Emacs CIDER and VSCode Calva.

         `:inspect/reveal-light-nrepl` does the same and uses a light them with Ubuntu Mono 32 point font (good for demos, HiDPI screens)